codio-templates/Onboarding-Quick-Start/.guides/content/Your-first-project---Hello-World-e536.md

 ### Project name

-You should give your project a name.
+4. Give your project a name, enter "My First Project".
-4. Enter **My First Project**.

 5. Press enter or click the **Create** button to start your server and begin working on the project.